|

 a FTG3 named Paul Ruthven

-from Idaho and a FTG3 named O'Brien from Alaska.
-Also, my best friend was a
+from Idaho and a FTG3 named O'Brien

-OR area and is proud of the
+in the Portland OR area and is proud of the fact that he can't use a

-fact that he can't use a computer.
-I remember that the FTG chief was nicknamed
+computer.
+I remember that the FTG chief was nicknamed "Rosie"

-"Rosie" and I think that the FTG1 was named "Jim".
+and I think that the FTG1 was named "Jim".

 I'm already stretching my poor memory.
 Maybe some of